Monkeypox is a rare viral infection mainly spread by wild animals. It is generally very rare in Europe.

 You should wash your hands with soap and water regularly or use an alcohol-based hand sanitiser as you may have come into contact with skin lesions or secretions which might have ended up on your hands.

-Can monkeypox be treated?
+Can mPOX be treated?

-People with likely or confirmed monkeypox can isolate at home until they have recovered if they are well enough and able to self-isloate.
+People with likely or confirmed mPOX can isolate at home until they have recovered if they are well enough and able to self-isloate.
 A small number of people may need to stay in a specialist hospital, so the symptoms can be treated.

-Does monkeypox affect PrEP effectiveness?
+Does mPOXaffect PrEP effectiveness?

 No. PrEP (pre-exposure prophylaxis) is still effective.
 People who use PrEP should continue to take it.